Post job

 An ETL (extract transform load) developer is an IT specialist who designs and fills advanced data storage systems intended for the clientele.
 ETL developers are responsible for loading business data into a data warehouse.
 Their role is significant in the establishment and growth of large data warehouses.
 It is their responsibility to implement the ETL processes.
 Their skillset includes expertise in data analysis, a background in software engineering, experience with database architecture, and knowledge in using ETL tools.

-As far as similarities go, this is where it ends because a lead database administrator responsibility requires skills such as "database administration," "microsoft sql server," "disaster recovery," and "recovery procedures."
+While similarities exist, there are also some differences between lead database administrators and senior etl developer.
+For instance, lead database administrator responsibilities require skills such as "database administration," "microsoft sql server," "disaster recovery," and "recovery procedures."
 Whereas a senior etl developer is skilled in "sql server," "informatica powercenter," "informatica workflow," and "schema."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 An SQL developer is responsible for designing database systems for storing and accessing business information.
 SQL developers incorporate a high-level of data management and technical knowledge to ensure the safety and security of the systems, preventing unauthorized access that may put the company's reputation in jeopardy.
 They evaluate the network infrastructure, run multiple diagnostic tests, and update the information security systems for optimal performance and efficient navigation.
 An SQL developer must have excellent skills in programming languages, data engineering, and software management to handle the complexities of system commands and data validation.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that lead database administrator responsibilities requires skills like "linux," "database administration," "disaster recovery," and "recovery procedures."
-But an sql developer might use skills, such as, "sql server analysis," "ssis packages," "c # .net," and "javascript."
+For example, resumes show us that lead database administrator responsibilities requires skills like "linux," "database administration," "disaster recovery," and "recovery procedures."
+But an sql developer might use other skills in their typical duties, such as, "sql server analysis," "ssis packages," "c # .net," and "javascript."

 A structured query language (SQL) server developer is a specialist who is tasked to develop and maintain systems to store, organize, and access databases.
 With their experience in data architect and management, SQL server developers can develop and scale SQL databases based on the needs of their organization.
 They conduct troubleshooting in databases which involve data validation and extensive testing to ensure that the end user's specifications are met.
 They are also involved in the maintenance of the organization's server.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from lead database administrator resumes include skills like "dba," "linux," "database administration," and "disaster recovery," whereas an sql server developer might be skilled in "sql server analysis," "ssis packages," "sql server profiler," and "windows server. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from lead database administrator resumes include skills like "dba," "linux," "database administration," and "disaster recovery," whereas an sql server developer is more likely to list skills in "sql server analysis," "ssis packages," "sql server profiler," and "windows server. "

-Sql server developers are known to earn similar educational levels when compared to lead database administrators.
-Additionally, they're 0.6% more likely to graduate with a Master's Degree, and 0.8% more likely to earn a Doctoral Degree.
+Sql server developers earn the best pay in the health care industry, where they command an average salary of $95,274.
+Lead database administrators earn the highest pay from the retail industry, with an average salary of $117,574.sql server developers typically earn similar educational levels compared to lead database administrators.
+Specifically, they're 0.6% more likely to graduate with a Master's Degree, and 0.8% more likely to earn a Doctoral Degree.

 A lead developer typically works for a software company.
 They are responsible for designing, developing, and debugging code.
 They lead a software team and communicate all team activities to their management.
 They must have creative expertise, great communication skills, and an aptitude for teamwork.